SamComber/WebG.backend/README.md

 to build and run the Docker image:
 1. Ensure you have Docker installed: `docker --version`
 2. Run `docker build -t webg-backend .` from the root of the repository.
-3. Run `docker run -d --name mycontainer -p 80:80 webg-backend` to start the container.
+3. Run `docker run -d --name mycontainer --network host webg-backend` to start the container.
 4. Visit `http://127.0.0.1/docs` in the browser to view the interactive docs.

 #### Optional 2 - Local: